World Environment Day 2018: Simple lifestyle hacks for a greener living

-Ahead of the World Environment Day on June 5, there’s a lot of buzz regarding reducing global footprint, but what most people don’t realise is that their unhealthy, personal choices are responsible for the degrading environment.
+On World Environment Day on June 5, there’s a lot of buzz regarding curbing plastic pollution, but what most people don’t realise is that their unhealthy, personal choices are responsible for the degrading environment.
 Yes, some of our everyday actions add enough non-biodegradable wastes to our environment and boost pollution.
 Some of them are so tightly intertwined with our life that we don’t even pause to give it a thought.

-So, this environment day here are some simple alternatives that can help you beat plastic pollution and make you a better and responsible global citizen.
-It’s easier than you think!
+So this environment day here are some simple alternatives you can choose from to beat plastic pollution.
+Start today, be a responsible global citizen because it’s easier than you think!

 Say no to paper and thermocol cups: Do you rely on coffee on the go?
 Well, it’s time you make some necessary changes.
 Opt for thermos, travel mugs as paper cups and glasses add a lot to pollution and is non-biodegradable.
 It is believed that plastic cutlery takes around 100-1000 years to decompose.